tpayne/lang-examples/csharp/WebRestAPI/WebRestAPI/README.md

 Notes
 -----
 - The JSON parser that c# uses is extremely paranoid about obeying the JSON format rules and will often error for no good reason.
 To fix just try playing with the format string a bit
+- You can ignore the `-k` param on curl.
+This was just used during testing the `dotnet run` version

 References
 ----------